 Shoreline clean-up requirements have been determined for affected shorelines based on the single modelled scenario that resulted in the highest volume of shoreline loading across all shorelines.
-Deterministic run #111 from Yoorn-1 modelling (surface LOWC) (GHD, 2020a) and deterministic run #134 from Yelen-1 and Parnassus-1 (Dancer-1) modelling were considered, which were the simulations resulting in the highest accumulated shoreline loading.
-Deterministic run #111 was selected as this run had the higher shoreline loading and contacted a greater number of shorelines (refer to Table 10-40 and Table 10-41).
+Deterministic run #111 from Yoorn-1 modelling (surface LOWC) (GHD, 2020) was considered, which was the simulation resulting in the highest accumulated shoreline loading.
+Deterministic run #111 was selected as this run had the higher shoreline loading and contacted a greater number of shorelines (refer to Table 10-40).
 Minimum arrival times, maximum length of shoreline oiled and total mass of oil ashore were informed from the stochastic modelling (refer to Table 10-39).